 At the higher temperature, the antibody released the enzyme in the reaction.
 However, the main objective of the hot start is to activate Taq only when the reaction starts.

 Realtime RT PCR:

 Yet, another amazing modification of the native PCR is the realtime PCR in which using the fluorochrome chemistry, the template DNA can be estimated.

-A probe attached with the fluorochrome emits fluorescence once it is hydrolysed from the template and the template is measured.
+A probe attached with the fluorochrome emits fluorescence once it is hydrolyzed from the template and the template is measured.

 The amount of fluorescence emitted is directly proportional to the amount of DNA present in the sample.

-Here the catch is the use of the coloured molecule, although, different types of probes are used for different applications.
+Here the catch is the use of the colored molecule, although, different types of probes are used for different applications.